kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 * `/Volumes/rm2-backups/`
 * `$HOME/rm2-backups/`

-I added this because I'm figuring out how to store my tablets' backups in an encrypted macOS disk image, which gets mounted as `/Volumes/rm2-backups/` *when* it's mounted.
-This allows me to store the backups on a shared network disk, so no matter which computer I run `rm2-backup` on, the backups are stored on the shared disk at home.
+I added this because I'm trying to figure out how to store my tablets' backups on a network share at home.

+> I *did* finally get things working, but it involved setting up NFS, and unless you're also using a Synology DS-series NAS, most of the directions I could write about it wouldn't really do you much good.

 ## Background